-The police received a call from an anonymous citizen regarding an impaired driver who was sitting inside a black GMC truck in a driveway.
+The police received a call regarding an impaired driver who was sitting inside truck in a driveway.

-When the police arrived they located the vehicle and found the accused who was sitting in the drivers seat.
-At this time the vehicle was parked in the driveway facing the street in a stationary position with the keys in the ignition, the engine was running and the radio was playing in the background.
+When the police arrived they found the accused sitting in the driver’s seat of the vehicle.
+The truck was parked in the driveway with the keys in the ignition, the engine was running and the radio was on.

 The Police asked the driver to step out of the vehicle.

-Police observed the man had a strong odour of alcohol on his breath, his eyes were red rimmed, glassy and his speech was slurred.
-Upon exiting the vehicle the accused was swaying back and forth, and was unsteady on his feet.
+The man had a strong odour of alcohol on his breath, his eyes were red, glassy and his speech was slurred.
+Upon exiting the vehicle he was swaying back and forth, and was unsteady on his feet.

 The man needed to hold himself up with the railing from the stairs to stop from falling on the ground.
 Inside the vehicle, police found 2 empty cans of Budweiser beer.
 In the center console there was an opened bottle of Miller Genuine Draft that the accused admitted to be drinking.